nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ## Hotel

 We stayed at the [Grand Hyatt Resort](https://www.hyatt.com/en-US/hotel/mexico/grand-hyatt-playa-del-carmen-resort/cunpc) in Playa.
 Keep in mind we travel almost exclusively with credit card points (hotels and flights).
+It's how we can go to so many places.
 We'd go broke staying at all of the places we do with cash. 😅

 ## Beach

 ## Restaurants

 ## Things to do

+Cozumel day trip

+Snorkeling

+ATM adventure

+Shopping